plaid/income-sample/README.md

 # Plaid Income Sample

-Or "Todd tries to build a react app from scratch".
+Or "Todd tries to build a React app from scratch".

+This is a fairly simple application that demonstrates how to make calls against the Plaid Income API.

 ## Running the server